doot0/cv/.github/README.md

 Tech: Angular JS, Angular 2, SCSS, Python, GitHub, JIRA

 First startup & remote role.
-Gasket Inc was a company based in San Francisco seeking to create a product similar to AirTable.
-I quickly adapted to the asynchronous work style and worked very well with ambiguity and pressure to deliver.
-I developed my first business-grade SCSS codebase and also helped refactor from Angular 1 to Angular 2.
+Quickly adapted to the asynchronous work style and worked very well with ambiguity and pressure to deliver.
+Developed my first business-grade SCSS codebase and also helped refactor from Angular 1 to Angular 2.

 ---